VariantSync/VEVOS_Simulation/README.md

 The generation returns a `Result` that either represents the ground truth for the generated variant, or contains an exception if something went wrong.
 In case the generation was successful, we can inspect the `groundTruth` of the variant.
 The `groundTruth` consists of
-- the presence conditions and feature mappings of the variant (which are different from the software product lines presence conditions, for example because line numbers shifted),
+- the presence conditions and feature mappings of the variant (which are different from the presence conditions of the software product line, for example because line numbers shifted),
-- and a block matching that for each source code file (key of the map) tells us which blocks of source code in the variant steam from which blocks of source code in the software product line.
+- and a block matching that for each source code file (key of the map) tells us which blocks of source code in the variant stem from which blocks of source code in the software product line.
 We may also export ground truth data to disk for later usage.

 (Here it is important to export the ground truth as `.variant.csv` as this suffix is used by our `Resources` to correctly load the ground truth.